ltovarm/leetcode/top_interview_150/readme.md

 - `/longest_common_prefix` : Write a function to find the longest common prefix string amongst an array of strings.
 - `/find_first_ocurrence` : Given two strings needle and haystack, return the index of the first occurrence of needle in haystack, or -1 if needle is not part of haystack.
 - `/is_subsequence` : Given two strings s and t, return true if s is a subsequence of t, or false otherwise.
+- `/ransom_note` : Given two strings ransomNote and magazine, return true if ransomNote can be constructed by using the letters from magazine and false otherwise.

 ## Repository Contents